The Meaning of the Word

 Austin has now become one of the 10 most expensive rental markets in the United States, causing an increasing number of people to experience poverty and become at-risk for homelessness.
 A recent report by the National Low-Income Housing Coalition determined that an Austin-area individual earning minimum wage in 2013 would have to work 111 hours per week to afford a 2-bedroom apartment.
 Because of this, the demand for Caritas services continues to rise.
 Last year over 56,000 people sought housing and other support services from Caritas.
 Only with community support can we continue expanding our capacity to serve those most in need.

-We believe in a “housing-first approach” in our efforts to both prevent and end homelessness.
+We believe in a “housing-first approach” in our efforts to end homelessness.
 We believe that clients must first secure a stable living situation before they can address other areas of crisis in their lives.
 Once clients establish stable housing, they can focus on opportunities for employment, education, food, physical and mental health services and building a network of support.
 Caritas of Austin's professional staff members facilitate this comprehensive approach; which is evidence-based and effective in helping people achieve self-sufficiency.

 Additionally, this year we will: